HIRO-R-B/drgtk-vscode-autocomplete/README.md

 Please use it with the latest version of DRGTK

-## Caveats

-Doesn't work with everything. (e.g. you can't use it on integers/floats... yet??)

 ## How to Use

 `ctrl` + `shift` + `p` then run command `DRGTK: Autocomplete On` to turn on extension while editing `main.rb` (Only works in `main.rb` btw)